-Enterprises with a larger revenue base, cetris paribus able to better absorb inputs of accelerator programmes.
+- Enterprises with a larger revenue base, cetris paribus able to better absorb inputs of accelerator programmes.
 This was of the key reasons for discontinuing the cohort in Bengaluru.
-With revenues ranging between INR 60 lakhs - 3 crores per annum, most entrepreneurs struggled with day-to-day operations, which took up most of their mind space and energy, impeding their ability to absorb and fully engage with the programme

-Contiguous to point 1, there is a need to design programmes keeping in mind the unique challenges that women face in starting and growing businesses.

-Men and women engage, and leverage peer-to-peer connects and networks in fundamentally different ways.
+With revenues ranging between INR 60 lakhs 3 crores per annum, most entrepreneurs struggled with day-to-day operations, which took up most of their mind space and energy, impeding their ability to absorb and fully engage with the programme - Contiguous to point 1, there is a need to design programmes keeping in mind the unique challenges that women face in starting and growing businesses. - Men and women engage, and leverage peer-to-peer connects and networks in fundamentally different ways.
 Overall, women interacted more and drew significantly more tangible and intangible (emotional) support from their peers in the programme.
-Deeper bonds facilitated connects to markets & clients, and direct business deal between cohort members, resulting in economic gains The Growtherator[TM] model validated by entrepreneurs.
+Deeper bonds facilitated connects to markets & clients, and direct business deal between cohort members, resulting in economic gains

+- The GrowtheratorTM model validated by entrepreneurs.

 Across the cohorts, entrepreneurs had spoken to others in their network about the programme, highly recommending it as they found value in it.
-Also, following Cohort 1, there was a willingness to pay for the programme, and a fee of INR 60,000 being charged for Cohort 2 participants in Ludhiana.

-Greater focus on bespoke connects, especially to 'big-wigs' in the industry and financial investors a key need and expectation of entrepreneurs.
-Majority of entrepreneurs in the cohorts are members of networks/associations, and a horizon scan of these networks, points to a lacuna in these forms of connects

-Inability to procure details on financial health of enterprise from entrepreneurs, problematic.
+Also, following Cohort 1, there was a - their network about the programme, highly recommending it as they found value in it.
+Also, following Cohort 1, there was a willingness to pay for the programme, and a fee of INR 60,000 being charged for Cohort 2 participants in Ludhiana. - Greater focus on bespoke connects, especially to 'big-wigs' in the industry and financial investors a key need and expectation of entrepreneurs.
+Majority of entrepreneurs in the cohorts are members of networks/associations, and a horizon scan of these networks, points to a lacuna in these forms of connects - Inability to procure details on financial health of enterprise from entrepreneurs, problematic.
 A key element of the Dan Isenberg model is that enterprises register increases on cash (finance), customer (sales) and capacity (people/HR), which in turn leads to increased job hires.
-However, MSMEs in India are reluctant to provide details on financial indicators - either because of a 'trust' deficit, 'cultural' issue where entrepreneurs believe it is not propitious to talk about revenue/profit, bad book-keeping or because of the informal nature of working.
+However, MSMEs in India are reluctant to provide details on financial indicators either because of a 'trust' deficit, 'cultural' issue where entrepreneurs believe it is not propitious to talk about revenue/profit, bad book-keeping or because of the informal nature of working.